-IT returned in Fall 2013 with a professional, successful BIG rock opera, the first rock opera ever written Jesus Christ Superstar by Andrew Lloyd Webber & Tim Rice.
-The show ran at Rosa Hart Theatre before an audience of 1,500 for two nights only, Friday & Saturday, November 8-9, 2013.
-With IT as producers and under the direction of Keith Chamberlain with choreographer is Damien Thibodeaux and conductor Bill Rose, set and costume design by Joy Pace, and a cast of 18, the all-professional, all-local show was a hit.
+IT returned in Fall 2013 with a successful rock opera production of the first rock opera ever written Jesus Christ Superstar by Andrew Lloyd Webber & Tim Rice.
+The show ran at Rosa Hart Theatre before an audience of 1,500 for two nights in November 2013.
+With IT as producers and under the direction of Keith Chamberlain, choreographer Damien Thibodeaux and conductor Bill Rose, set and costume design by Joy Pace, and a cast of 18, the all-professional, all-local show was a hit.
 Meanwhile, in September 2013 IT began co-hosting the free first-Saturday-of-the-month series Coffee House Theatre at Stellar Beans Coffee House & Edibles, Broad St., Lake Charles.
 This varied series has show-cased, not only IT productions but also Children’s Theatre, ACTS and LCLT productions.
 The series continues in July 2014 at Stellar Beans.

 In Spring 2014 IT produced two ambitious plays: 1.
 Tuesdays with Morrie, by Jeffrey Hatcher & Mitch Albom and starring Michael Goldman and Mike Muffuletto at Imperial Calcasieu Museum’s Gibson Barham Gallery; and, 2.
 Who’s Afraid of Virginia Woolf by Edward Albee and starring Frank Cooper, Joy Pace, Jordan Ashworth and Ronald Doyle also at Imperial Calcasieu Museum.